rafeh-rehan/rafeh-rehan/README.md

 I’m interested in learning how to apply machine learning techniques to data analysis and modelling.

-You can reach me at rafeh.rehan1@gmail.com
+You can reach me at rafeh.rehan1@gmail.com, constructive criticism is welcome!